"My unmatched perspicacity, coupled with my sheer indefatigability, combine to make me a feared opponent in any realm of human endeavor."

 The distinction is in his relationship to conflict.
 Type 3s avoid conflict because it threatens their image.
 They manage perception.
 They adapt to what the room wants.
 Tate does none of this.
 He runs toward conflict, escalates rather than retreats, and genuinely doesn't care if he's liked — only if he's feared.
 A Type 3 Andrew Tate would have apologized strategically when it served his image.
 He never does.
 His wealth displays aren't saying "look how successful I am."
 They're saying "look how untouchable I am."
 That's the difference between accumulating admiration (3) and accumulating power (8).

-To understand why, we need to go back to a chess tournament in Indiana.
+To understand why the armor got built the way it did, we need to go back to a chess tournament in Indiana.
 And a six-year-old boy watching his father play.

 Andrew Tate's Upbringing: The Making of a Challenger